 When designing the new Tree House facility, the cat café was the idea of development director Schlueter, operations director Davidson, with initial support from only one board member, Steve Dale, according to several former employees.
 As costs rose for the new shelter, much of it because of the cat café, more discourse arose over it.
 Today, with dwindling donations, and support from the local alderman sponsoring legislation for city shelters to open in-shelter cafés, the Board now sees the cat café as a possible big money-maker for the shelter and a fundraising tool.
 Whenever there is public relations involving the cat café, public support rises, but it turns out this cat café is nothing like the one Schulter, Davidson and Dale envisioned.

-Tree House’s cat café business model is not what we think of as a café when compared to the other top cafés around the country.
+Tree House’s cat café business model is not what we think of as a café when compared to the other top cat cafés around the world.
 This cat café doesn’t sound very inviting to those that visit, not to mention how will they know it’s there?
 Not located in a dense urban area like the now closed Bucktown location, where there aren’t as many pedestrians or neighbors likely to drop in, there is nothing to draw passersby to stop in.
 A large window, filled with adorable felines, sunning themselves, and a cozy atmosphere luring visitors, and potential donations or adoptions, in, is a cat café.
 Visibility from the outside is very important for shelters.
 Who can resist that doggie in the window?
 The Anti-Cruelty Society, located in the heart of the Loop in downtown Chicago, has an all glass front, where you can’t miss the adoptable cats and dogs.
 For that reason alone, I always avoided walking by it during my lunchtime walks to prevent brining another cat or dog home.

 This cat café sounds very sterile and uninviting.
 Located off the shelter’s lobby, the request for an entry from the sidewalk apparently met with disapproval, so it’s unseen from the sidewalk or street.
 It will be a two-room lounge, separated by a glass partition with a coffee machine on one side and chairs with adoptable cats on the other side.
 Potential adopters self-serve themselves a cup of coffee before walking into the separate space containing cats.
 Food isn’t allowed, only drinks such as coffee or tea.
 And drinks are for potential adopters only, no neighbors or students just lounging, enjoying a cup of coffee and getting their cat fix.